oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 }));
 ```

-Notice how the user session is configured in the `apps/api/src/main.ts` file via the Passport.js library's serialization and deserialization functions.
-We can instruct the Passport.js library to reference a user's session via `user.id`; this will come in handy soon.
-If you are curious, you can read more about how this works in the [Passport.js documentation](https://www.passportjs.org/concepts/authentication/sessions/).
+Notice how the user session is configured in the `apps/api/src/main.ts` file with the Passport.js library's serialization and deserialization functions.
+We can instruct the Passport.js library to reference a specific user's session with their `user.id`.
+If you're curious, you can read more about how this works in the [Passport.js documentation](https://www.passportjs.org/concepts/authentication/sessions/).

 ```ts
 passport.serializeUser( async (user: IUser, done) => {